 Importing Vehicles into Australia

+A Vehicle Import Approval is required to import a vehicle.
+The vehicle will not be released from customs control by the Australian Border Force (ABF) unless it has a Vehicle Import Approval.
+All costs incurred in this process are the responsibility of the importer.
+Please note that some vehicles from overseas may contain components that include asbestos.
+The importation of asbestos is prohibited in almost all circumstances.
+For more information, please refer to the ABF website.
 It is important to note that these requirements relate to vehicles designed soley or principally for the transportation of people, animals or goods on public roads.
-For vehicles that are not designed for road use, import approvals are not required, however a positive assessment of this through the Vehicle Import application process will ensure the clearance of your vehicle by the Australian Customs and Border Protection Service.
+For vehicles that are not designed for road use, import approvals are not required, however a positive assessment of this through the Vehicle Import application process will ensure the clearance of your vehicle by the ABF.

 The information provided on this page should be used as guidance material only for importing a vehicle into Australia.
 Please familiarise yourself with the relevant legislation prior to lodging an application.

 The Road Vehicle Standards legislation will commence on 10 December 2019.